Can UK alone stop Brexit? Top EU court may decide before Christmas

 The ECJ hopes to make a decision on the case before Christmas, a source close to the case told Reuters.

-Scottish lawmakers opposed to Brexit filed a petition to the Court of Session, Scotland’s highest court, in August in an attempt to show that Britain has a unilateral option of staying in the world’s biggest trading bloc, once the outcome of Brexit is known.
+Scottish lawmakers opposed to Brexit have filed a petition to the Court of Session, Scotland’s highest court, in an attempt to show that Britain has a unilateral option of staying in the world’s biggest trading bloc, once the outcome of Brexit is known.

 They argue that while there is no legal doubt that Britain could stop Brexit with the permission of the other 27 EU member states, it should seek to establish a legal right to do so unilaterally, whether the rest of the bloc likes it or not.

-Note: (This story has been corrected to remove reference to August in third paragraph)